 Use Your Voice Tone to Make Your Requests More Polite

 Whenever you speak, your voice tone matters.
 It’s not only your words but your tone that can also help to convey a message.
-When you make requests for something to someone or want someone to do something for you, your tone has to be polite and convincing.
+When you request something to someone or want someone to do something for you, your tone must be polite and convincing.

 If your words are polite, but the tone is even a bit rude, your request may not work as expected.
 Be sure that your request does not appear to be a command just because of your tone.